GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-a-simple/README.md

 - [VPC Peering](https://cloud.google.com/vpc/docs/vpc-peering) (enabled by default),  which offers a complete isolation between environments, and no choke-points in the data plane.
 Different ways of implementing connectivity, and their respective pros and cons, are discussed below.
 - [HA VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/topologies) tunnels, which offer easy interoperability with some key GCP features (GKE, services leveraging Service Networking like Cloud SQL, etc.), allowing clear partitioning of quota and limits between environments, and fine-grained control of routing

-The following diagram illustrates the high-level designs for the VPN and for the Peering configuration, and should be used as a reference for the following sections.
+The following diagrams illustrate the high-level designs for the VPN and for the Peering configuration, and should be used as a reference for the following sections.
 The final number of subnets, and their IP addressing design will of course depend on customer-specific requirements, and can be easily changed via variables or external data files without having to edit the actual code.

 <p align="center">
   <img src="diagram-vpn.svg" alt="HA-VPN diagram">